 Snap hooks are most often caused by overswinging, too steep of a swing, and pulling away too early.
 When you have too steep of a swing you are producing wedge-size divots but with terrible results.
 Remember that these are longer clubs and you need to sweep across the turf, rather than coming from above.
 Additionally, when you are getting good flight but still pulling it, stay down a little longer and find the sweet spot in your follow through.

 A big slice with long irons boils down to two things, moving forward or not enough rotation.
 Moving forward is identified by hitting weak shots away from your body.
 In this case, stay back on the ball and power through at the bottom.
-With not enough rotation you will hit the ball strong, but off in direction.
+With not enough rotation you will hit the ball strong, but off in a direction.
 Adding a little snap at the bottom, with wrists and body, will get you back on target with the pin or fairway.